timler/meditation_principles/README.md

 tail -f /tmp/meditationnotifier.log
 tail -f /tmp/meditationnotifier.error.log
 ```

-## Credits
-The principles are sourced from [Nabeel S. Qureshi's principles](https://nabeelqu.co/principles)

 ## How it works
 - The script keeps track of your start date